MashambaHack/policies/reporting_guidelines.md

 ## Appealing

 Only permanent resolutions (such as bans) may be appealed.
-To appeal a decision of MashambaHack organizers, contact Mashamba leadership directly at hq@mashamba.co with your appeal and the Leadership Team will review the case.
+To appeal a decision of local MashambaHack organizers, contact MashambaHack leadership directly at hq.hack@mashamba.co with your appeal and the Leadership Team will review the case.

-_Revision 1.0, DRAFT, proposed June 2014_
 _Reporting Guidlines derived from those of the [Django Software Foundation](https://www.djangoproject.com/conduct/reporting/)._